openclimatefix/uk-power-flow-to-solar-capacity/README.md

 # UK Solar Power & Embedded Solar Capacity Estimation

 A repository for forecasting primary transformer power using XGBoost and subsequently estimating embedded capacity.
+Core of the approach is utilising the trained model as a counterfactual baseline for capacity estimation.

 ## Major Functionality